esl/amoc/README.md

 Now you can run commands by attaching to the amoc's node with `bin/amoc attach`, typing a command and then pressing Ctrl+D to exit the shell.
 After that the scenario will keep running.

+## Configuration

+amoc is configured through OTP application environmental variables that are loaded from the configuration file

+Internally, amoc is using the following settings:

+- ``interarrival`` - a delay in ms, for each node, between creating process for two consecutive users.
+Defaults to 50 ms.
+- ``repeat_interval`` - a delay in ms, for each user process that it waits before starting the same scenario again.
+Defaults to 1 minute.
+- ``repeat_num`` - number of scenario repetitions for each process.
+  Defaults to ``infinity``.

+You can also define your own entries that you might later use in your scenarios.

+The ``amoc_config`` module, that is essentially a wrapper around functions manipulation the application's environment in the ``application`` module.

+``amoc_config`` provides the following functions:

+- ``get(Name)`` and ``get(Name, Default)`` - return the value for the
+  given config entry, all values defined in the config file are available
+- ``set(Name, Value)`` - sets the new value for the given entry.
+You might use it inside your scenario to make scenario more dynamic.

+### Locally (without ansible)

+If you are not using ansible, just modify the ``priv/app.config`` file.
+It will later be added to your local release.

+### Distributed (with ansible)

+During the ansible deployment the following file is used as a template:
+``ansible/roles/amoc/templates/app.config.j2``.

+As long as you need to set only the amoc application variables (including your scenario-specific settings), you can do it in the ``ansible/group_vars/amoc`` file.

+A separate file is required for this since dictionaries are not supported in the inventory file.

+### Docker

+TODO